-This Ottolenghi salad has enough clout to be a starter, I’ve teamed it with slow cooked lamb and a green salad for a very lovely Sunday lunch.
+This Ottolenghi salad Butternut squash with ginger tomatoes has enough clout to be a starter, I’ve teamed it with slow cooked lamb and a green salad for a very lovely Sunday lunch.
 Yes it is Ottolenghi from the book Nopi

 ” Roasted wedges of squash, like our roasted slices of aubergine: these are two bad boys which have been around the Ottolenghi delis and restaurant for a very long time.
 Any new player has to have very good credentials to gain the respect of the old-timers and get a look-in on the menu.

-The combination here of the sweet roasted squash with the lime fresh yoghurt and the gingery oven-dried tomatoes was deemed tout the mustard.
+The combination here of the sweet roasted squash with the lime fresh yoghurt and the gingery oven-dried tomatoes was deemed to cut the mustard.

 Ready-made crispy shallots can be found in all Asian stores.
 They’re a nice addition but, with the crunch already provided by the cashews, the dish can stand well without them if you prefer.